 Amongst the many challenges faced by women who are experiencing perimenopause or menopause, contraception is not one that is frequently talked about.
 However, with pregnancy theoretically possible up to the age of 55 and hormonal contraception presenting challenges in determining which stage you may be at within menopause, contraception is still a pertinent topic!
 Menopause and fertility are complex subjects, and there are many questions that surround both, such as – when can you stop using contraception?
 Can you still get pregnant around menopause?
-Can hormonal contraception affect your menopause journey?
-At Health & Her, we’ve spoken to Menopause Specialist, GP Dr Kate Burns, to answer some of most the common queries around menopause and contraception.
+Can hormonal birth control affect your menopause journey?
+At Health & Her, we’ve spoken to Menopause Specialist, GP Dr Kate Burns, to answer some of most the common queries around contraception in menopause.

 It is also possible to have a hormonal blood test in order to work out whether you are in menopause.
 However, combined hormonal contraception such as the combined pill, combined patch and the vaginal ring will affect your hormone levels and alter the results of a hormonal blood test.
 To manage this, you could consider switching from a combined hormonal contraceptive to a progestogen-only contraceptive.
 Progestogen-only contraceptives will not alter the results of a hormonal blood test, but if you choose this option, you should take the progestogen-only contraceptive for at least six weeks before the hormonal blood test to ensure your results are accurate.
 If you are already on progestogen-only contraception, you can have your FSH levels checked at any time, and this will give you an accurate picture of your menopausal status.
 The only exception is the depo injection, (depo provera or sayana press), which can actually suppress FSH levels.
 A FSH level of >30nmol/L can be confidently attributed to a perimenopause, and a result of <30nmol/L cannot exclude it.
-However, this advice does depend on your age.
-More advice on hormonal blood tests can be found further on in this article.
+However, menopause contraception advice does depend on solely on your age.
+Here is more advice on hormonal blood tests for menopause.

 The truth is, the changes in bleeding patterns that occur during perimenopause, even without the involvement of hormonal contraception, can often lead to confusion too.
 We would advise you to speak to a GP for advice and questions tailored to you and your experience.